STIXProject/stixproject.github.io/documentation/idioms/incident-timestamps/index.md

 We can store the time they found the infected computer as `Incident Discovery Time`, and when they cleaned and rebuilt it under `Restoration Achieved Time`.
 Finally, `Incident Reported Time` is when the company disclosed the breach.

+Note that timestamps related to a given Incident should be stored under `incident:Time`, as these are directly related to the breach in question.
+Contrast with `Information_Source ` which represents the metadata for the incident report itself.

 {% highlight xml linenos %}